tytydraco/yessleep/out/I_used_to_be_a_pizza_delivery_driver_One_night_while_making_a_delivery_to_a_house_I_witnessed_something_so_disturbing_that_it_made_me_never_want_to_deliver_pizza_again_.md

 A month before completing my four-month sentence, the court granted me conditional release— under the agreement that I repay the repair costs for Mr. Smith’s garage.
 Every hard-earned cent I made over the next year went toward that repayment, a constant reminder etched in both money and trust.
 The weight of my past clung to me like damp clothes, and I trudged forward, one paycheck at a time.

 The air hung heavy in the house, thick with disappointment and the unspoken weight of my mistake.
-Mom sat beside me, a faint tremor in her hands as she scrolled through endless job listings on the flickering computer screen.
+Mom sat beside me, her hands quivering slightly as she navigated through a sea of job listings on the unsteady glow of the monitor.
 I knew she was mad, heartbroken even.
 But beneath the anger, I saw love, a silent plea for me to understand the gravity of my actions.
-Dad, ever the pragmatist, sat across from us, a deep frown etched on his usually jovial face.
+Dad, ever the pragmatist, sat across from us, a deep frown on his usually jovial face.
 Unlike Mom, his silence felt accusatory, a heavy weight that spoke volumes.

-The night stretched on, with only the rhythmic clack of the keyboard.
-After an hour of searching, we finally stumbled across a job listing that seemed promising – “Pizza Delivery Driver Needed.”
-It wasn’t the glamorous career I once envisioned, but, it was better than nothing.
-My parents, sensing the shift in the air, exchanged a glance.
-Relief flashed in Mom’s eyes, while a hint of a smile tugged at the corner of Dad’s lips.
+The night went on, marked by the steady tapping of the keyboard.
+An hour in, we hit upon a job ad that looked promising – “Pizza Delivery Driver Wanted.”
+It wasn't the dream job I'd hoped for, but it was a start.
+My parents felt the change too; they looked at each other.
+Mom's face lit up with hope, and Dad almost smiled.

 Mom, a whiz with words, polished my resume, turning it from a jumbled mess into a presentable document.
-Dad, with his years of experience interviewing for his own job, drilled me on interview etiquette, his gruff questions a tough but necessary preparation for the real deal.
+Dad, seasoned by his own job interviews, coached me on how to behave during an interview, his stern questions a hard but essential practice.
 In that moment, their unspoken support spoke louder than any words ever could.

-A week later, I stood outside “Luigi’s Loafs,” the name painted in peeling red letters above the door.
-The air hung thick with the unmistakable aroma of a well-worn pizza joint – a symphony of sharp tomato tang, savory bubbling cheese, and the underlying hum of sizzling pepperoni.
-Flour-dusted cardboard boxes huddled precariously in a corner, and walls plastered with peeling posters boasted cartoon chefs juggling implausible amounts of toppings with manic glee.
+A week later, I found myself outside “Luigi’s Loafs,” its name flaking in red above the entrance.
+The air was rich with the classic scent of an old pizza place – a blend of sharp tomato, melting cheese, and the sizzle of pepperoni.
+In one corner, stacks of flour-coated boxes teetered, and the walls, adorned with faded posters, showed cartoon chefs tossing heaps of toppings with exaggerated enthusiasm.

 The gruff man who emerged from behind a swinging kitchen door wasn’t the polished interviewer I’d envisioned.
 A flour-dusted apron clung to him like a second skin, and his voice boomed with a gruffness that could rival a foghorn.
 Desperation drowned any initial apprehension; I needed this chance.

 The interview itself was refreshingly short and to the point.
 He didn’t delve into my past, didn’t ask about the fire that still burned in my conscience.
 Instead, he focused on the essentials: age, driver’s license, and the seemingly impossible task of juggling a piping-hot pizza and a temperamental GPS.
 It wasn’t much, but in that moment, it felt like everything.
 This gruff man, with his flour-dusted apron and no-nonsense demeanor, had offered me a way to crawl out of the hole I’d dug for myself.

 The job itself wasn’t a walk in the park, but it wasn’t a disaster zone either.
 There were long stretches of downtime, with the occasional rush of orders that left me breathless and drenched in sweat.
 The base pay was a joke, barely enough to cover a week’s worth of ramen noodles.
 Thankfully, there were tips.
-Those crisp bills, tucked into sweaty palms or clinking in the bottom of the delivery bag, were my lifeline.
+Those crisp bills, tucked into sweaty palms or clinking in the bottom of the delivery bag, were my savior.
 Every penny went straight to Mr. Smith, a constant reminder of the debt hanging over my head.

 But the real challenge wasn’t the physical demands or the meager pay.
 It was the customers.
 On paper, the job seemed simple: deliver hot pizza, collect payment, smile politely.
 Reality, however, was a different beast entirely.
 Some folks were friendly, genuinely happy to see a pizza appear at their doorstep.
 But others...well, let’s just say they could test the patience of a saint.
 A simple wrong turn or a slight delay could turn into a verbal maelstrom.

 I’d had doors slammed in my face with enough force to rattle my teeth, endured accusations of stolen sodas with the indignation of a wronged king, and even faced down a few Karens demanding free pizzas for inconveniences real and imagined.
 Those moments made you question the very fabric of humanity, leaving you wondering if kindness was an extinct species.

 One night at work, the clock on the wall mocked me with its luminous green glow that seemed to say, “almost there.”
-Midnight had just struck, and the promise of freedom – a bed, a shower, anything but another delivery – hung tantalizingly close.
+Midnight had just struck, and the promise of freedom – a bed, a shower, anything but another delivery – hung close.

 Just as I was about to switch off the radio for the blissful silence of a closing shift, my boss’s voice crackled to life.
 “One more delivery,” he announced.
 I swallowed a sigh that threatened to be an all-out groan.